HenryWinterbottom-NOAA/ufs_tools/parm/esmf_remap/README.md

 In the above example, YAML keys define a unique name for the remapping instance.
 The remainder of the variables within the respective block are the same as in the table above.
+Finally, a `yaml_template` attribute example is provided in `esmf_remap_tmpl.yaml`.
+Note that this is a file identical to that used for the `compute_esmf_remap.py` application described above.
+It should not be modified by the user.

 #